 Michael Jeh has proven to be an excellent coordinator, outstanding presenter and very proactive and adaptable to the needs of the ARU and most importantly the players.
-Ben Whitaker, Australian Rugby Union
+Ben Whitaker, Rugby Australia

 Cricket Australia had Michael present at our U17 National Championships and he was such a well-received speaker by the players.
 Not only was he entertaining, his messaging and his engaging delivery style is second to none.
 It is always a joy to work with Michael, he collaborates and clearly identifies where he can impact an education session.
 We look forward to working with him much more in the future.
 Lauren Cooper, Cricket Australia

 I have got to know Michael across a number of settings over the last 6 years through our connections and involvement in Rugby and Schools.
 When presenting to teenage boys, Michael’s seminars are always engaging, well researched and insightful.
 He is a consummate professional who is highly organised, communicative and passionate about making a difference by educating young men.

 Michael questions the status quo and asks his audience to do the same.He uses tactful and intelligent humour and real life story telling to share his message.
 I highly recommend him to add value to boy’s educational and sporting programs.
 Mark DeBrincat Head of Rugby – Cranbrook School, Sydney